Electroclash: Electroclash in the U.S.

+Global resurgence

+Around 2022, electroclash experienced a resurgence led by several prominent artists.
+DJ Hell launched a new electroclash tour, while Konerytmi presented a distinctive electroclash 2022 live act in a steampunk-themed environment.
+Norbert Thunder contributed to the revival with his "Fembot Actress EP" in 2022, which included the festival hit track "Groove, Style, Lights, Euphoria."
+Marketed as an effort to reintroduce the electroclash sound to contemporary audiences, the EP gained notable attention.
+Several record labels also began releasing electroclash vinyl records and EPs, including the Spanish label Veintidós Rec. and the Italian label Rapid Eye Movement Records.

 Criticism

 The electroclash label and the hype around it were fiercely criticized by some of its acclaimed protagonists in the early 2000s.
 For example, I-F and other artists signed an "Anti-Electroclash-Manifest", where they complained about the sellout of the style by those who would "rule the media waves" and only "sell the old freshly packaged".
 In 2002, Toktok vs. Soffy O. stated that when they were first asked about electroclash they just thought: "This is nothing else than what we've known for at least five years and what is now reaching the recycling peak for the third or fourth time".